microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 ## To complete this challenge successfully, you will perform the following tasks.

-* **Ingest HL7v2 sample message** using MLLP secure transfer into Azure Blob Storage.
+  + **Ingest HL7v2 sample message** using MLLP secure transfer into Azure Blob Storage.
-* **Convert HL7v2 message into FHIR format**.
+  + **Convert HL7v2 message into FHIR format**.
 You will create a workflow that performs orderly conversion.
-* **Validate data load**.
+  + **Validate data load**.
 You will validate the data using Postman.

 ## Before you start

-Make sure you have completed the pre-work covered in the previous challenge: [Challenge00 - Pre-requisites: Technical and knowledge requirements for completing the Challenges](../Challenge00-Prerequistes/ReadMe.md).
+  + Make sure you have completed the pre-work covered in the previous challenge: [Challenge00 - Pre-requisites: Technical and knowledge requirements for completing the Challenges](../Challenge00-Prerequistes/ReadMe.md).

+  + Make sure you have completed Challenge01: [Challenge01 - Azure API for FHIR: Generate, Ingest and Store synthetic data into Azure API for FHIR](./Challenge01-AzureAPIforFHIR/ReadMe.md).

 ## Getting Started

+The [FHIR Converter](https://github.com/microsoft/FHIR-Converter) is an open source project that enables healthcare organizations to convert legacy data (currently HL7 v2 messages) into FHIR bundles.
+Converting legacy data to FHIR expands the use cases for health data and enables interoperability.

 ## Task #1: HL7 Ingest
-This section shows
-*
+HL7 ingest platform is to consume HL7 Messages via MLLP and securely Transfer them to Azure via HL7overHTTPS and place in blob storage and produce a consumable event on a high speed ordered service bus for processing.
+  +

 ## Task #2: HL7 Conversion to FHIR
-This section shows
-*
+A workflow that performs orderly conversion from HL7 to FHIR via the conversion API and persists the message into a FHIR Server and publishes change events referencing FHIR resources to a high speed event hub to interested subscribers.
+  +

 ## Task #3: Validate data load using Postman
-*
+  +

 ## Congratulations!
 You have successfully completed Challenge02!

 ## Help, I'm Stuck!
-* Below are some common setup issues that you might run into with possible resolution.
+  + Below are some common setup issues that you might run into with possible resolution.
 If your error/issue is not here and you need assistance, please let your coach know.

 ***